seekerFactory/eatScrambles/RankingRecommendations/Readme.txt

-For running the script open terminal and change directory to foleder "RankingRecommendations" If folder is inside directory Home->App->eatScrambles
+For running the script open terminal and change directory to folder "RankingRecommendations" If folder is inside directory Home->App->eatScrambles

 	In Linux or Mac: